sophus-vision/sophus-rs/README.md

 To allow for batch types, such as BatchScalarF64, the 'simd' feature is required.
 This feature depends on [`portable-simd`](https://doc.rust-lang.org/std/simd/index.html), which is currently only available on [nightly](https://doc.rust-lang.org/book/appendix-07-nightly-rust.html).
-There are plans to use any other nightly features.
+There are no plans to rely on any other nightly features.

 ```toml
 [dependencies]